-For purposes of determining the current 2023 and five-year projected populations, we utilized the annual average growth rate (AAGR) for the cumulative population of all Census blocks between the Census years 2010 and 2020.
-With the 2010 cumulative population of these blocks being a value of 5,647 persons, the AAGR between Census years was determined to be 1.1 percent, resulting in a population growth of 946 persons.
-The estimated population for 2023 is determined to be 7,387 persons.
+For purposes of determining the five-year projected population, we utilized the annual average growth rate (AAGR) for the cumulative population of all Census blocks between 2010 and 2020.
+With the 2010 cumulative population of these blocks being a value of 5,561 persons, the AAGR between Census years was determined to be 1.7 percent, resulting in a population growth of 1,023 persons.
 The AAGR was applied to subsequent years through 2028 as shown in Table 2.1.